Corpus Christi Tritons: Arena Football One

 On November 13, 2024, the Tritons and Arena Football One jointly announced that the Tritons had applied for and were accepted into AF1 as that league's 13th franchise.
 They would play in the Central Division along with the Salina Liberty and Southwest Kansas Storm (The Wichita Regulators went dormant for 2025).
 Their first signee was running back Tre Coleman.

 Most of the Tritons roster refused to play the April 25 game against the Albany Firebirds for reasons never officially announced but "amid social media rumors of the team’s financial struggles," resulting in the Tritons fielding a "makeshift" roster of replacement players, including re-hiring Kyle Cool (the Triton's starting quarterback from 2023), and suffering an exceptionally lopsided 100–12 loss to the Firebirds.
-On April 27, 2025, Darius Prince posted a cryptic photo on his Facebook page with a quote saying, "Thank you Corpus for the memories", and a picture with Tritons apparel placed in front of a doorstep, indicating that he has left the team.
+On April 27, 2025, Darius Prince posted a cryptic photo on his Facebook page with a quote saying, "Thank you Corpus for the memories", and a picture with Tritons apparel placed in front of a doorstep, indicating that he had left the team.
 Prince and nine other defectors were either suspended or released on April 29.
 Defensive end Robert Fuentes stated that players had not been paid.
 In a statement, AF1 stated that it was aware of the allegations "and more that is not public at this time" and was conducting an ongoing investigation into the matter.
 Four of those released players, including Prince, ended up on the roster of AF1 chairman Steve Titus's team, the Billings Outlaws, two days later.
 The replacement Tritons would go on to lose all of their remaining games.

 The Tritons released a statement on their social media on September 26 stating that the team was "here to stay," had not relocated and was "working on" settling its remaining debts, in apparent response to speculation following former Tritons investor Corey Cunningham moving on to the Kentucky Barrels during the 2025 offseason.
 The announcement came shortly after AF1 quietly dropped the Tritons from the list of teams on its Web site without explanation and the team's own Web site going offline.
 Bobby DeVoursney, an executive with the Nashville Kats, indicated that the Barrels had assumed the Tritons' AF1 franchise and spot in that league, akin to a relocation.